iamsellek/wielder_of_anor/README.md

 * 'config' - This will re-run the configuration process.
 IF YOU SET ANY OF YOUR FILE LOCATIONS TO POINT TO PREVIOUSLY EXISTING FILES, THOSE FILES *WILL* BE OVERWRITTEN.
+* 'words' - This will spit out all of the forbidden words that you currently are checking for.

 There is currently only one option for the second argument: